int128/flux-continuous-deployment-demo/README.md

-# continuous-deployment-flux-demo
+# flux-continuous-deployment-demo

-This is a demo for continuous deployment with Flux.
+This is a demo of Continuous Deployment with Flux (automated deployment of new container images)[https://docs.fluxcd.io/en/stable/references/automated-image-update.html].

-## Flow
+## Introduction

-Basic flow of GitOps:
+This is a typical flow of GitOps:

 ![gitops-basic-flow.svg](gitops-basic-flow.svg)

-Continuous deployment using Flux:
+Continuous Deployment with Flux:

 ![gitops-continuous-deployment-flow.svg](gitops-continuous-deployment-flow.svg)